codecentric/helm-charts/charts/keycloakx/README.md

 ##### Using an Existing Secret

-The following examples uses a PostgreSQL database with a secret.
+The following examples uses a PostgreSQL database with an existing secret.
-Username and password are mounted as files.

 ```yaml
 dbchecker: